Morse theory and moduli spaces of self-avoiding polygonal linkages: Algorithms

-In fact, constructing a motion between two given configurations (linkages) is closely related to the Carpenter's Rule Problem.
-For instance, one can deform a cycle configuration (i.e. a simple polygon) into a cocircular shape and then fold it back down to the shape of the second configuration.
-However, this method leads to a needless detour, particularly when the given configurations have ``near'' shapes.
-The Refolding Problem aims to find more direct motions between two configurations.
+In fact, constructing a motion between two given linkages (configurations) is closely related to the Carpenter's Rule Problem.
+For instance, one can deform a cycle linkage into a cocircular shape and then fold it back down to the shape of the second linkage.
+However, this method leads to a needless detour, particularly when the two linkages have ``near'' shapes.
+The Refolding Problem aims to find more direct motions between prescribed linkages (configurations).